corei5/L3S-Hackathon-ORKG/README.md

 ## Notebook

-- The notebook contains the installation process and example codes related to this hackathon.
+- Notebooks contain the installation process and example codes related to this hackathon.

 ## Demo code